Tbull187/clojure-script-playground/README.md

-# clojure-script-todo
+# ClojureScript Playground

-Hold on to your hats, it's a TODO APP!
+More than just a TODO app!

 ## Overview

+A collection of simple components / functionaly written in ClojureScript and corresponding libraries.
+Currently includes:
+* A counter app
-A simple Todo app built with ClojureScript/Reagent.
+* A todo app
+* Data fetch example
+* More to come...

 ## Setup